gharinicbe/Miniproj/README.md

-Project Description
-This project involves collecting data from clients through Google Forms and storing it in a Google Sheet.
-The Google Sheet is connected to a Google App Script which calls an API to run a Python code that has been deployed on Vercel, a web server.

-The Python code calculates various parameters such as age, BMR, TDEE, etc. for the respective clients.
-Once the calculations are complete, the results are updated in the Google Sheet.
+This project is aimed at getting data from clients through a Google Form, collecting it in a Google Sheet, and triggering a Python code deployed on Vercel through a Google App Script.
+The Python code calculates various parameters such as age, BMR, TDEE, etc., and updates the Google Sheet with the calculated parameters for the respective clients.

 Technologies Used
 Google Forms